20kdc/gabien-common/datum/specification.md

 All references to numeric character values in this specification are unsigned.
 All references to specific characters are either as per ASCII or UTF-8.

-The specification will never require UTF-8 to be decoded, but UTF-8 may need to be encoded, and if the result of the parsing process is not valid UTF-8, the input is formally considered invalid (but may be accepted regardless).
+The specification will never require UTF-8 to be decoded, but UTF-8 may need to be encoded, and if the input or result of the parsing process is not valid UTF-8, the input is formally considered invalid (but may be accepted regardless).

+For similar reasons, if null bytes are encountered, they may be parsed incorrectly or fail, though it _must not_ fail in a way that is more severe than any other parsing error.

 ## Why not an R6RS subset?